 Distribution: Circumpolar - Arctic regions of the old and new worlds.

 In North America, Snowy Owls breed in the western Aleutian Islands, and from northern Alaska, northern Yukon, and Prince Patrick and northern Ellesmere islands south to coastal western Alaska, northern Mackenzie, southern Keewatin, extreme northeastern Manitoba, Southampton and Belcher islands, northern Quebec and northern Labrador.
 The Snowy Owl is highly nomadic.
-During periods of lemming and vole population crashes in the Arctic, or excessive cold and snow in winter, mass movements of Snowy Owls occur into southern Canada and northern United States.
+Every 3-5 years, mass movements of Snowy Owls occur into southern Canada and northern United States.
 It was thought this was due to declines in vole populations, but later research suggests that it is in response to highly successful breeding seasons.
 These irruptions are highly irregular.
 Adult females stay furthest north while immature males move furthest south during these incursions.

 Status: Locally abundant during good lemming years, rare at some locations during other times.
 Globaly listed as Vulnerable by Birdlife International.

 Original Description: Linnaeus, Carolis.
 1758.
 Systema Naturae ed.
 10, p.
 92.